Helen Ennis 2004 and the National Library of Australia collection …

 QVMAG Collection Ref: 1985 p 0163

 The photograph was taken at the MPO, Hobart Town Hall, between the 2nd and 6th February 1874, and NOT at the Port Arthur prison.
 This prisoner was one of three men photographed on that date: Thomas FRANCIS and Thomas SAUNDERS were also discharged and photographed in Hobart by T.J.
 NEVIN between 4th-6th February 1874.
-Thomas Francis’ vignetted carte is held at the National Library of Australia, and a print from Nevin’s original negative is held at the Queen Victoria Museum and Art Gallery.
-Thomas Saunder’s vignetted carte is also held at the QVMAG.
+Thomas Francis’ mounted mugshot is held at the National Library of Australia, and a print from Nevin’s original negative is held at the Queen Victoria Museum and Art Gallery.
+Thomas Saunder’s mounted mugshot is also held at the QVMAG.

-The methodical copying, printing and cataloguing of the originals, some reproduced from Nevin’s glass negatives as lantern slides, others reprinted in the vignette frame conventionally used by commercial photographers working in prisons in NSW and Victoria of the 1870s, all date from 1900s -1920s and were displayed by John Watt Beattie in his convictaria museum in Hobart.
-Who else but a curator/archivist would write “Taken at Port Arthur …” on the verso of a photograph, unless the the image was to be directed at tourists as an artefact of Tasmanian history?
+The methodical copying, printing and cataloguing of the originals, some reproduced from Nevin’s glass negatives as lantern slides, others reprinted in an oval mount conventionally used by commercial photographers working in prisons in NSW and Victoria of the 1870s, date from 1900s -1920s and were displayed by John Watt Beattie in his convictaria museum in Hobart and for inclusion in travelling exhibitions of convictaria associated with the fake convict hulk Success.
+Who else but a curator/archivist would write “Taken at Port Arthur …” on the verso of a photograph, unless the image was to be directed at tourists as an artefact of Tasmanian history?
 Not the prison photographer working in situ with government documentation, and as the several copies circulated for police reference were pasted to documents such as the warrant and the prisoner’s criminal record, inscribing the verso would serve no one; it would not be visible.
 Likewise, printing the verso with a studio stamp would have been a waste of effort and ink.
 The several extant prisoner cartes which do carry T. J. Nevin’s studio stamp enclosing the government insignia (located at the QVMAG and Mitchell Library, NSW) were used to register his copyright (of a batch per 100 capita), renew his contract, and access his commission.

 Michael Bogle, Convicts (2008) Photos © KLW NFC 2009 ARR

-page 18, Intersections, photograph by Thomas Nevin of convict John Moran (1874).
+page 18, Intersections, photograph by Thomas Nevin of convict John Moran.